Pooping Mucus Only: 12 Causes Explained (Dr. Farahat).

 What you need to Know about pooping mucus only:

-Usually, pooping mucus only is a result of severe inflammation or infection of the last part of the colon or the anal canal.
-Common causes include is dysentery, STDs of the anorectal canal, inflammatory bowel diseases, anorectal fissures, or inflamed hemorrhoids.
+Usually, pooping mucus only is typically a sign of severe inflammation or infection of the colon or rectum.
+Common causes include dysentery, sexually-transmitted infections of the anorectal canal, inflammatory bowel diseases, anorectal fissures, or inflamed hemorrhoids.

-- Sexually-transmitted diseases of the Anorectal canal are also a common cause of mucus in stool.
+• Sexually-transmitted infections (STIs) of the Anorectal canal are also a common cause of mucus in stool.

 1. Bacillary dysentery.